UbiquityRobotics/ubiquity_launches/README.md

 via a wireless internet connection.
 A further complication, is Ubiquity Robotics is using a Raspberry Pi 2 processor with the ARM7 instruction set, whereas most laptops and desktops use the x86 instruction set.
+We have to make sure that each machine gets the right instruction set.

 The Ubiquity Robotics application development environment assumes that there are two processors.
 The robot processor